shawroad/DeepLearning-with-CV/README.md

 # DeepLearning-with-CV
-This is project about CV.
+There are projects about CV.
 I will summary skills which is some processing CV.